 We offer several ways to access your money:

-- Account to Account (A2A) Transfer: this FREE service, available through our E-access online banking system, provides the ability to move money electronically between your Credit Union accounts and accounts at other financial institutions.
-Transfers can be initiated by members to both send and receive money through Credit Union account(s).
+- Online Transfer: move money online between your Credit Union accounts and accounts at other financial institutions using the Transfer widget in online banking.
+Transfers can be initiated by members to send and receive money through Credit Union account(s).
 All requests initiated by 2 pm CT are posted the next business day!

 - Check: you can request a check to be mailed to your address on file.
 Members in the Atlanta, Bloomington, Dallas, and Phoenix areas may request to pick up checks at one of our Member Care Stations.
 Note: Member Care Stations are not able to process cash withdrawals.